Q2 2020 Equity Manager Report: Tech in the driver's seat

 Value dislocations present value and quality opportunities

-- Selectively, well-capitalized banks dipped close to Global Financial Crisis (GFC) valuation levels to present a strategic opportunity for value managers.
+- Selectively, well-capitalised banks dipped close to the Global Financial Crisis (GFC) valuation levels to present a strategic opportunity for value managers.
 Deep value investors rotated within energy toward lowest-cost producers such as Russia.
 Entry points also arose for quality managers investing into businesses with de-rated currencies, which opened attractive valuations.

 Market-oriented managers cautiously optimistic

-- Persistent COVID-19 concerns have seen slow normalization moves into tourism and cyclical growth areas.
+- Persistent COVID-19 concerns have seen slow normalisation moves into tourism and cyclical growth areas.
 Managers also picked up on supply chain disruption benefiting Chinese substitutes and higher financial activity in Hong Kong stock re-listings.